-Jonathan McCormick holds a 6th degree Black Belt in Combat Martial Arts.
-He is a U.S Marine (Inactive), trained with famed CIA operative Rex Applegate and Ultimate Fighter Champion Royce Gracie and is the director of the Institute of Defense Tactics.
-He is a former member of the American Society of Law Enforcement Trainers and works with members of various law enforcement agencies in the areas of suspect control and officer safety.
+Jonathan McCormick holds a Black Belt in Combat Martial Arts.
+He is a U.S Marine (Inactive), trained with famed CIA operative Rex Applegate and Ultimate Fighter Champion Royce Gracie and was the director of the Institute of Defense Tactics.
+He is a former member of the American Society of Law Enforcement Trainers and worked with members of various law enforcement agencies in the areas of suspect control and officer safety.

 Mr. McCormick was the personal security columnist for the Vancouver, British Columbia Province newspaper.
 He wrote Cariboo Safety for the Cariboo Press and was their columnist.
 He has conducted workshops throughout Canada and the United States.
 McCormick instructs rape survivors at various women’s centers, teaches prevention courses for seniors’ groups, elementary/secondary school students, realtors, teachers/support staff, and was invited to conduct a safety seminar for 200 members of the Vancouver Island Real Estate Board.
 Contemporary radio was his medium for personal safety, listener call-in programs.